Tips for spring cleaning and organizing

 For me, this includes:

-• being able to find what I actually need before something burns on the stove
+• Knowing that organization means being able to find what I actually need before something burns on the stove.

-• nice-smelling homemade organic cleansers getting my groove on to TobyMac’s latest with a bucket of soapy water
+• Nice-smelling homemade organic cleansers are actually enjoyable to use while I get my groove on to TobyMac’s latest with a bucket of soapy water.

 4. Get generous